riccardoc95/PixHomology/README.md

 [![version](https://img.shields.io/badge/python-11.5-version.svg)](https://www.python.org/)
 [![version](https://img.shields.io/badge/gcc-15.0.0-version.svg)](https://gcc.gnu.org/)

 PixHomology is an open-source software for image processing and analysis focused on persistent homology computation.
 It provides a set of tools and algorithms to explore the topological features of 2D images, enabling users to extract meaningful information about the underlying structures.
-In its initial alpha release, the software enables the computation of 0-dimensional homology on a 2D image.
-The construction of simplicial complexes involves establishing connections between each pixel and its eight neighboring pixels.

 ## Table of Contents